Azure/mapotf/readme.md

 You can also use `transform` command to carry the transforms without invoke Terraform `mapotf transform -r --mptf-dir git::https://github.com/Azure/mapotf.git//example/customize_aks_ignore_changes`, then like `apply`, but we'll leave transformed `.tf` files along with `.tf.mptfbacup` files there for you, you can check them, apply them by calling `terraform` command, or revert all changes by `mapotf reset`.
 If you decide to keep these changes and remove all backup files, you can run `mapotf clean-backup`.

+## Override files

+Since blocks defined in `override.tf` and `*_override.tf` files are meant to be patch block and might contain only partial content, they might cause analyze error in Mapotf so we WON'T process these override files.

 This tool is still in development, but you're welcome to give it a try.